Financial independence is the moment when your investments start paying more than your expenses. Once that happens

 There are no slick tactics or sexy ways to go about this.
 If you’re the average American who needs $1,500,000 to hit your FIRE goal, you need to work hard and be determined.
 But the feeling of freedom when you reach financial independence will make it all worth it.

-Step 1: Set a goal with the 4% Rule
+Step 1: Set a goal for financial independence with the 4% Rule

 We’re using the $1,500,000 goal based on the average salary and living expenses of Americans.
 If you want to find a number more specific to YOUR situation though, you’ll have to use the 4% Rule.